webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 belongs too.

 `Payload Protocol Identifier` is the type of data that is flowing through this stream.
-For WebRTC it is going to be DCEP, String or Binary.
+For WebRTC, it is going to be DCEP, String or Binary.

 `User Data` is what you are sending.
 All data you send via a WebRTC data channel is transmitted via a DATA chunk.